BiancaZimmer/masterthesis/code_mh_main/README.md

 - Feature_Extractor: don't get it yet
 - flaskutil
 - kernels

 ## Things I changed fundamentally:
 - Added an option "DATA_DIR_FOLDERS" with which one can choose which data folder(s) should be used
+- Added an option "BINARY" which, if set to True, runs the original code with a binary CNN, if set to False a multi-class CNN will be used
+- Added code so that a multi-class CNN can be used by only using the BINARY=False switch
+-